2019 Albanian local elections

-2019 Albanian local elections were a set of elections in Albania held on 30 June 2019.
+Local elections were held in Albania held on 30 June 2019.
 Voters were asked to elect mayors, municipal council members, municipal unit mayors and municipal unit members.
 These were the second local elections in Albania since substantial administrative reforms legislated in 2014 reduced the number of municipalities in the country to 61.

 The Central Election Commission of Albania was responsible for administrating the elections.

+Background

-Following months of political crisis, the opposition parties refused to participate in the election accusing the government and the Prime Minister of vote buying, voters intimidation and links with criminal organizations that led to a Socialist Party majority in the previous elections.
+Following months of political crisis, opposition parties promised to not participate in the election, accusing the government and the Prime Minister of vote buying, voter intimidation and links with criminal organizations which had contributed to the Socialist Party's majority in previous elections.

-The President had originally postponed the election date to October 13th after many protests organized by the opposition parties, some of which turned out violent, but it was not accepted by the government and the CEC, which decided to continue with the process on the original date.
+The President originally attempted to postpone the elections, instead opting to hold them on October 13 after many protests were held by opposition parties, some of which turned violent.
+The postponement was, however, not accepted by the government and the CEC, which decided to continue with the process on the original date.